-11) Is it possible to require that all ESCO mass market customers billed through Utility Consolidated Billing (UCB) only?
+11) Is it possible to require all ESCO mass market customers billed through Utility Consolidated Billing (UCB) only?

-Staff now clarifies that the party issuing the commodity bill (under Dual or ECB) will be responsible for issuing the bill credit.
-This question is now moot.
-Significant regulatory action would be necessary to require a specific billing methodology but an alternative could be to provide an option, i.e. require that mass market customers be billed under UCB unless DPS Staff qualified the ESCO to issue bills under the UBPs (presumably Staff would want enhanced reporting and auditing requirements).
+This would require significant regulatory action but an alternative could be to require that mass market customers be billed under UCB unless DPS Staff qualified the ESCO to issue bills under the UBPs (presumably Staff would want enhanced reporting and auditing requirements).
 An ESCO that qualifies to bill mass market customers would issue credits directly to their customers; the utility billing system would not be involved.